microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-software-updates.md

 ## Windows update categories

 There are two high-level categories of Windows 10 updates: feature updates and quality updates.
-Quality updates are further classified as security and non-security.
+In the deployment service catalog, quality updates are further classified as security and non-security, and driver updates are excluded from the definition of quality updates.
 The service currently deploys only feature updates and _security_ quality updates.
-The service currently does not deploy driver updates.
+The service currently does not deploy non-security quality updates or driver updates.

 To learn more about Windows 10 updates and servicing, see [Quick guide to Windows as a service](https://docs.microsoft.com/windows/deployment/update/waas-quick-start).